CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 },
                               // The following optional fields are specific to ENGINEs.
 "m2c": 50,                    // Mandatory field for parts with the ENGINE flag, indicates ratio of cruise power to maximum power
 "backfire_threshold": 0.5,    // Optional field, defaults to 0.
-If greater than 0, indicates minimum ratio of damaged to max HP to trigger backfires
+Indicates maximum ratio of damaged HP to max HP to trigger backfires
 "backfire_freq": 20,          // Optional field unless backfire threshold > 0, then mandatory, defaults to 0.
 One in X chance of a backfire.
 "noise_factor": 15,           // Optional field, defaults to 0.
 Multiple engine power by this number to declare noise.
 "damaged_power_factor": 0.5,  // Optional field, defaults to 0.
 If more than 0, power when damaged is scaled to power * ( damaged_power_factor + ( 1 - damaged_power_factor ) * ( damaged HP / max HP )